RightToAskOrg/righttoask-docs/API.md

 (**VT: Note: if I understand rightly, the BB abstracts for us whether your H is included directly in the current PR or indirectly in a PR from a few epochs ago.**)

 (**VT: Note: We probably want a nice bulk way to verify the inclusion of everything you were told was pending.
-Though of course it's completely fine if you can't do this until the whole new epoch's transcript is published, so the most efficient way to do it may simply be to download all the data for the just-finished epoch, check its proper formation, and then (plainly) check that it matches what you were told.**)
+Though of course it's completely fine if you can't do this until the whole new epoch's transcript is published, so the most efficient way to do it may simply be to download all the data for the just-finished epoch, check its proper formation, and then (plainly) check that it matches what you were told.
+VT(2) Actually this is possibly the most important thing, and is quite easy given that a query gives you the current root.
+So there's an obvious local verification function in response to a query, which is to check that the complete included data in PR is (a) properly included in PR and (b) matches any 'pending' information you were given in response to earlier queries.**)

 **Verify-history**